Things to do in Vicenza Italy: Palladian architecture and more

 Inside is a central entrance hall, 2 groups of rooms each with a spiral staircase, and grand steps leading to the courtyard.
 The rooms are also works of art in itself.
 Sculptor Bartolomeo Ridolfi created the stucco ceilings in one room, while painter Brusasorzi designed the frescoes.

-4. What to see in Vicenza – La Rotonda
+4. Things to do in Vicenza — see La Rotonda

 Just on the outskirts of the city center is the beautiful Villa Almerico-Capra, also known as La Rotonda.
 Palladio designed this home for noble priest, Paolo Almerico.
 The priest requested a building that would amaze and astound the city’s citizens, and Palladio delivered.